Lou!: Reception

 Volume 1, Journal infime, received the Youth Award for ages 9 to 12 at the Angoulême Festival in 2005.
 Volume 5, Laser Ninja, won the award for best youth comic at the Angoulême Festival in 2010.

 Animation

 The first comic volume, Journal infime, was adapted into 52 12-minute episodes.
-The series was produced by GO-N Productions in association with M6 television and Disney Channel France, directed by Jérôme Mouscadet, character design adaptation by David Gilson, screenplay by Jean-Rémi François and Anna Fregonese.
+The series was produced by GO-N Productions in association with M6 Télévision and Disney Channel France, directed by Jérôme Mouscadet, character design adaptation by David Gilson, screenplay by Jean-Rémi François and Anna Fregonese.

 Live-action movie

-A live-action film adaptation based on the comic was released in France on October 8, 2014.
+A live-action film adaptation based on the comic was released in France on October 8, 2014, but it was filmed on 28 October 2013.